Joel Spitzer has been

 cessation Internet website,

-hits per month.
+visitors per year.
 His materials are being widely utilized

 on many Internet based quit sites.